-The HS&P program is open to students with a wide variety of disciplinary backgrounds.
+The HS&P program is open to students with a wide variety of disciplinary backgrounds; a master's degree is required for admission.
 Students with an MPH in health management and policy or an MPA in health administration are particularly well prepared for the program.
 Master’s degrees in other areas of public health or in other disciplines are also good preparation.

 Doctoral students are admitted in the fall of each academic year; off-cycle admissions are rare.
 Review of applications begins on December 1st and those submitting complete files by that date will be notified of admission decisions by the end of January.
 Applications are accepted up to February 1st, and those applicants will be notified of admission decisions by the end of February.

 For admission to the Health Systems and Policy PhD Program, prospective students must apply directly through the Schools of Public Health Application Service (SOPHAS) system, the centralized application service for CEPH accredited schools and programs of public health.

 Apply to the Health Systems and Policy PhD program here*.

 *Please note that on the SOPHAS website, the program will be listed as Health Policy and Management PhD.
 This is the SOPHAS standard title, which we cannot change.

 Through SOPHAS, you will need to submit the following items with your application: